gauravsak/roman-numbers-to-integers/README.md

 # Step 7
 Again I am trying to avoid writing any algorithm.
 So, added another if..else to pass the test.

+# Step 8
+I could find some clear repetition in the tests as well as code.
+Time to refactor!
+The revelation at this point is that the integer output is just the number of "I"s in the input.
+My generalisation may be wrong at this stage but I don't really think much.